 Steakhouse Live is a DIY platform for radical performance practices.
 It’s rough.
 It’s raw.
 Unprofessionalism is embraced.
 Work cuts across performance art, theatre, visual art, cabaret, sculpture, dance, drag and participatory performance.

-Founded in 2013, Steakhouse Live grew out of a frustration at seeing artists who were making challenging and provocative live work not getting supported and shown in the right context in London.
-Since then Steakhouse Live has produced and curated around 30 events and worked with over 120 artists.
+We are an independent artist/producer collective founded in 2013, which grew out of a frustration at seeing artists who were making challenging and provocative live work not getting supported and shown in the right context in London.
+Since then Steakhouse Live has produced and curated over 50 events across the UK.

 We have programmed performances in parks, streets, fields, art galleries, fetes, yards, abandoned warehouses and artist studios.
-Along with our many one‐off events we hold a regular curated performance night at Artsadmin entitled Tender Loin and we have independently produced annual Steakhouse day Festivals of Live Art from 2013.
+Along with our many one‐off events we independently produce the Steakhouse Live Festival of Live Art.

 To contact Steakhouse please e-mail: contact (at) steakhouselive.com.